Starter1111/starter1111.github.io/_pages/about.md

   - /about.html
 ---

 This is the front page of Michael.
-I am an Assistant Professor at Tongji University.
-My current research interests include hybrid systems, multiagent systems, and hybrid networked systems.
+He is currently an Assistant Professor at Tongji University.
+His current research interests include hybrid systems, multiagent systems, and hybrid networked systems.